balajis/twitter-export/README.md

 The [DM API][dm-api] for customer service seems like it might be quite relevant.

-## Can the tool be command line only?
+## If I do the mass DM approach, can it be command line only?
 That's the simplest version, but ideally there should be a simple Mac app and a hosted version as well.